Peterhof Palace: 1941–modern day

 Peterhof, like Tsarskoye Selo, was captured by German troops in 1941 and held until 1944.
 In the few months that elapsed between the German invasion of the Soviet Union and the appearance of the German Army, employees were only able to save a portion of the treasures of the palaces and fountains.
 An attempt was made to dismantle and bury the fountain sculptures, but three quarters, including all of the largest ones, remained in place.

 On 23 September 1941 German troops captured Peterhof.
 Two weeks later, on 5 October 1941, Soviet troops tried to recapture the town and block the highway by naval landing.
 510 marines of the Soviet Baltic Fleet landed on the beach of the neighboring park of Alexandria but faced a heavy fire from the Germans.
 The commander of the operation was killed, all landing troops became disorganised, one landing craft was sunk and another one missed.
 Despite Soviet attempts to cover the landing forces by coastal artillery from Kronstadt, they were quickly suspended because of lack of connection with the landing troops.
 Evacuation attempts also failed due to heavy German artillery shelling (only one marine was picked up from the water).
 The Peterhof landing operation failed and all landing troops were cut off from the shore and surrounded.
 Some of them reached the Lower Gardens and fought until the bitter end, including hand-to-hand combat.
 The last pockets of resistance were destroyed on 7 October.
 Several dozen German Shepherd dogs were released into the gardens to find the hiding marines.
-Many of the wounded marines were bitten to death and several were captured.
-In 1980 a memorial was erected near the pier of the Lower Gardens.
+Many of the wounded marines were mauled to death and several were captured.

 The occupying forces of the German Army largely destroyed Peterhof.
 Many of the fountains were destroyed, and the palace was partially exploded and left to burn.
 Restoration work began almost immediately after the end of the war and continues to this day.
 The Lower Park was reopened to the public in 1945.

 The name was changed to "Petrodvorets" ("Peter's Palace") in 1944 as a result of wartime anti-German sentiment and propaganda, but the original name was restored in 1997 by the post-Soviet government of Russia.
-In 2003, Saint Petersburg celebrated its 300th anniversary.
-As a result, much of the building and statuary in Peterhof has been restored and new gilt-work abounds.

 The "purpose" of Peterhof was as a celebration and claim to access to the Baltic (while simultaneously, Peter the Great was also expanding on the Black Sea littoral).
-Thus Peterhof commemorates the imperial expansion (and modernization of Russia).
-Inside the Peterhof there are many paintings of sea battles by the famous Ivan Aivazovsky.